 Things To See While Driving Trail Ridge Road

-It is said that the best views are to be found above the tree line, as trees mask some of the views that you would otherwise have (but don’t use this as an excuse to stop carrying about deforestation).
-The tundra area, known by the fancy name of Trail to the Sky, gives you views of several valleys and peaks, for which you would most likely regret if you don’t take the camera (or at least the smartphone).
-Some of the viewpoints that virtually everyone notice are Hidden Valley (good for seeing chipmunks), Mummy Range, Many Parks Curve, Grand Lake and Rainbow Curve (good for seeing the Great Plains).
+It is said that the best views are to be found above the tree line, as the trees do some masking.
+In the tundra area, known by the fancy name Trail to the Sky, you can see several valleys and peaks.
+For this reason, you will most likely regret if you don’t take a camera (or, at least, a smartphone).
+Some of the viewpoints that virtually everyone notices are Hidden Valley (good for seeing chipmunks), Mummy Range, Many Parks Curve, Grand Lake, and Rainbow Curve (good for seeing the Great Plains).
 Continuing west, the road crosses the Continental Divide at Milner Pass.

-Trail Ridge Road gives access to the Alpine Visitor Center, which is located at an altitude of 11,796 feet (3,595 m) and is opened between 10:30 am and 4:30 pm daily between late May and middle October.
-The center is worth visiting for the information it provides about the tundra, as well as for asking for help if necessary (let’s hope it won’t be), and even buying souvenirs.
+Trail Ridge Road gives access to the Alpine Visitor Center, which is located at an altitude of 11,796 ft (3,595 m) and is open between 10:30 am and 4:30 pm daily between late May and middle October.
+The center is worth visiting for the information it provides about the tundra, as well as for asking for help if necessary (let’s hope it won’t be), and even for buying souvenirs.

 Some say that it’s best not to drive Trail Ridge Road without all-weather tires, as the road will often have rain, snow, or sleet.
 Trail Ridge Road is often crowded, for which you might want to start driving before 7 am.
 More so, thunderstorms may be more common in the afternoon.
 Also, keep in mind that there are no gas stations and you can only fill your fuel tank in Grand Lake or Estes Park.